syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/OLAP-Client-Elements.md

 On clicking OK button, the report gets removed from the collection.
 On clicking Cancel button, the operation gets aborted.

 This option works only if the report collection has more than one report.
-If not, the below dialog opens on clicking the Remove Report toolbar icon displaying a message that single report cannot be moved as Report collection must have at least one report in it.
+If not, the below dialog opens on clicking the Remove Report toolbar icon which displays a message that single report cannot be removed.

 ![](OLAP-Client-Elements_images/aferremovereport.png)